simonmichael/hledger_site/dev/Bounties.md

-Our bounty amounts are small, and nothing like professional rates in most countries, but they still establish a principle of sustainability, and help us to experiment with processes.
+Our bounty amounts are small, and nothing like professional rates in most countries, but they still establish a principle of sustainability, and help us to experiment.
 You are encouraged to claim your bounties, though you can also choose to transfer them to a new issue of your choice.